 This course will use Moodle as the learning management system and Adobe Connect software for synchronous activities (which enables the simultaneous delivery of voice, video and presentation documents to imitate a traditional tutorial environment).

-The course will last for eight weeks with the course materials being made available to students for four extra weeks at the end of the course for revision, consolidation and reflection.
+The course will last for nine weeks with the course materials being made available to students for four extra weeks at the end of the course for revision, consolidation and reflection.

 The study time of the course will be 35-56 hours to study the core content (5-8 hours per week for each of weeks 2-8) plus any additional time students spend reflecting on the course in weeks 1 and 9.
-Note that the course offers additional optional material during weeks 2-6 for those who have time for further study.
+Note that the course offers additional optional material for those who have time for further study.

 - Introduction and learning outcomes: Each unit will start with a summary of the topics to be covered and will include a list of learning outcomes for the unit.

 - Topics: Three to six topics will be explored in each unit.
 Topics will include an overview of the subject with a range of activities (some individual and some group) to explore the topic in more detail.